Voice alarm systems

 Regulation and Standardisation

 There exist different kinds of standards and regulations affecting voice alarm systems (VAS).
-Here we will mainly cover that standards and regulation that were originated from EU standardisations and are applied in several EU member states.
+Here we will mainly cover the standards and regulations that were originated from EU standardisations and are applied in several EU member states.
 There can exist further national standards covering parts of installations that are not covered by EU standards, e.g. for the fire resistance of cables.
 Furthermore there can exist national laws and regulations for constructions relating to fire.
-We cannot cover all national laws, regulations and standards here due to limited space.
+Please consult local experts or TOA individually in terms of national laws, regulations and standards.

 Construction Product Directive and Regulation